P 978 867 4746

 Alyson Longacre, M.A.

-Alyson has worked in Academic Support for 14 years.
+Alyson has worked in Academic Success for over 15 years.
 She has a B.A. in Social Work and Sociology from Gordon College and a Masters in Counseling from Gordon-Conwell Theological Seminary.

 P 978 867 4838